National Irregular Check File (FNCI)

 Warning

-the information on the declaration of loss or theft shall be erased after 48 hours if the declaration is not confirmed by a written opposition with your banker.
+The information on the declaration of loss or theft shall be deleted after 48 hours if the declaration is not confirmed by a written opposition with your banker.

 Access to the entire FNCI